woossi0/suite/docs/usermanual/source/qgis/webappbuilder/controls/index.rst

 Timeline
 --------

-Adds a slider to the map that can be used to select a given date, and show/hide layers depending on their timestamp.
+Adds a slider to the map that can be used to select a given date, and modifies the visibility of layers and features depending on their timestamp and the current time.

 .. figure:: img/timeline.png

    Timeline slider

-The timeline control has no configuration, but layers have to be prepared and the corresponding time information has to be added.
-To configure layers for the timeline control, follow these instructions.

-* Create a group in your QGIS project and put all data layers representing the same variable but in different times, into the group.
-* Set the timestamp of each layer, selecting it in the :guilable:`Layer time info` field.
-All layers in a group must have a valid timestamp.
-* The group will be considered as a single layer in your web app and it's ready to be used by the timeline control.

-In your web app you will not see all the layers in the group, but just the one that corresponds to the current time selected in the timeline control.
-The group content will not be listed, so the name of individual layers in the group is not relevant, since it will never be shown in your web app.
-Also, the :guilable:`Visible at startup`. parameter will be ignored.
-The timeline component is set at the latest timestamp of all layers with time information, so the latest layer will be visible, while the other ones will be hidden.

-You can repeat the above steps and create different groups, each of them containing the data for a given variable at different times.
+Clicking on the play button will cause the slider to advance automatically.
+The behaviour of the auto-play mode can be modified using the available options for this control:

+* :guilabel:`numInterval`.
+The number of intervals into which the full range of the slider is divided
+* :guilabel:`interval`.
+The time, in milliseconds, to wait in each position of the slider.
+Positions are defined by dividing the slider range by the number of intervals defined in the above parameter

 About panel
 -----------